 Headquartered in Charlotte, Bank of America provides checking accounts, savings accounts, credit cards, loans, and investing services.
 Since there are about 4,200 branches across the U.S. with 17,000 ATMs, you’ll likely find a Bank of America location near you.

 Even though you can open an account with an ITIN instead of an SSN, you’ll have to go through the process in-person at a local branch.
-You may only apply online with a valid SSN.
+You may only open an online bank account with a valid SSN.

 Headquartered in New York, Citibank is one of the largest U.S. banks with over 2,600 branches in 19 countries.
 If you have an Individual Taxpayer Identification Number or ITIN, you may be able to open a Citi bank account without a SSN.
 But you’ll likely need to confirm your address.

-Pittsburgh based PNC may be an option if you want to open a bank account but don’t have a Social Security number.
-Its offerings include checking accounts, savings accounts, credit cards, retirement accounts, mortgages, car loans, and more.
+Pittsburgh based PNC may be an option if you want to open a US bank account but don’t have a Social Security number.
+As a member of PNC, you can open a checking account, savings account, credit cards, retirement accounts, mortgages, car loans, and more.

 PNC may be a great choice if you’re looking for no minimum balance requirements or opening deposit minimums as well as a bonus for opening an account.
 Keep in mind that while you won’t need an SSN or ITIN, PNC will require you to verify your address.